JoschuaGosda/onlineIDE/report_4.3.md

 #### Helena Klause

-- responsible for compilation, project file management and implemented the code for the microcontroller to enable the dark mode toggle button
+- responsible for compilation and project file management
+- implemented the code for the microcontroller to enable the dark mode toggle button
 - she used her full name to commit or "marchantia"